Reliable & Redundant Connectivity Provide Indianapolis Emergency Medical Services with Faster Communications

 “Redundancy and connectivity on our ePCR system is in many ways the lifeblood for both the patient and us,” said Kevin Gona, chief of logistics for IEMS.

 With robust connectivity, IEMS can use the ePCR system to enter critical patient information in a medical record from a portable ePCR computer and allow the receiving hospital to quickly receive that information.
 This helps the hospital prepare for care once the EMS crew and the patient arrive at the receiving hospital.

 To achieve improved and redundant connectivity, IEMS leveraged Cradlepoint’s COR and AER series routers to encompass its 60-plus vehicle fleet and secure its headquarters.
-IEMS is using Cradlepoint NetCloud Manager for full visibility and management of all devices from a single location, no matter where the vehicles may be.
+IEMS is using Cradlepoint NetCloud Service for mobile for full visibility and management of all devices from a single location, no matter where the vehicles may be.
 The service includes extensive cloud functionality and a purpose-built in-vehicle router.

 With this Cradlepoint solution, IEMS has high-speed, clear, and highly reliable communications through their MDTs and ePCR systems to achieve rapid responses and save valuable time.

 RELIABLE CONNECTIVITY IN A MOBILE ENVIRONMENT

 Cradlepoint proved more reliable then the improvised wireless routers IEMS had been initially using.

 “There’s a reason people build cellular mobile routers; that became obvious fairly quickly,” said Gona.